wlonk/arcadia/appendices/outcomes.rst

  - 6-10: Choose one: If they do what you want, they gain a token.
 If they don't, they mark a reputation.
  - A-5: No leverage

+Use this version when you wish yo convince a supporting character to do something.

+ - Face: They'll do as you suggest, until and unless something betrays the reasons you gave or the situation really changes.
+ - 6-10: They'll do as you suggest if you offer concrete reassurances or sureties.
+ - A-5: They won't do as you ask.

 Defend someone
 ==============